azureautomation/Migrate-from-Azure-Automation-Update-Management-to-Azure-Update-Manager/README.md

         Optional.

 ### PARAMETER ResourceGroupNameForMaintenanceConfigurations
         Optional.
+Please provide resource group name when migrating software update configurations.
         The resource group name should not be more than 36 characters.
         The resource group name which will be used for creating a resource group in the same region as the automation account.
 The maintenance configurations for the migrated software update configurations from the automation account will be residing here.

 ### EXAMPLE